-Employees dismissed or suspended for alleged cause shall have the right, within seven days after the date of dismissal or suspension, to initiate a written grievance.
-Within seven days after the date of receiving the grievance the Union steward or staff representative and the Employer shall meet and attempt to resolve the grievance.
-The Employer designate shall reply in writing to the grievance within seven days of the meeting.
+Employees dismissed or suspended for alleged cause shall have the right, within seven calendar days after the date of dismissal or suspension, to initiate a written grievance in accordance with Article 8.4 (Step Two).
+Within seven calendar days after the date of receiving the grievance the union steward or staff representative and the Employer shall meet and attempt to resolve the grievance.
+The employer designate shall reply in writing to the grievance within seven calendar days of the meeting.

-If there is no resolution of the grievance, the grievance may be referred to a sole arbitrator within seven days of the Union receiving the Employer's reply.
+If there is no resolution of the grievance, the grievance may be referred to a sole arbitrator within seven calendar days of the Union receiving the Employer's reply.